-This translates into an unsatisfied civilization that has a void that they are trying to fill with the things that are useless.
+This translates into an unsatisfied civilization that has a void that they are trying to fill with the useless things and pretend emotions.

-Think about it, there was a time in the history of civilization when the discoveries and inventions were things that pushed our species to the next level.
+Think about it, there was a time in the history of our civilization when the discoveries and inventions pushed our species to the next level.
 Now, the inventions and discoveries are consumer-oriented, and only a handful of people and companies strive to make a real difference.